wwarthen/RomWBW/Source/Doc/Catalog.md

 | zork3.z3    | Zork III                                       |

 The above games have been curated from here <https://eblong.com/infocom/>.
-Documentation can be found here <https://infodoc.plover.net/>
+Full documentation can be found here <https://infodoc.plover.net/>

 To run these you need a Z-Machine interpreter